From Assessment to Action: What Inclusive Support Looks Like in a Real Classroom

 - attention sustainability

-The goal is to identify precise developmental gaps.
+The goal is not to label a child, but to identify precise developmental gaps.

 What the Assessment Reveals